sheldonhull/sheldonhull.hugo/content/blog/2020-04-20-improved-windows-terminal-setup.md

 ## The result

 PowerShell Protip: Note the suggested completion based on prior commands in the pwsh prompt.
-This is some great prerelease work on a better PSReadline experience with powershell.
+This is some great prerelease work on a better PSReadline experience with Powershell.

 ![image of windows terminal](/images/windows-terminal-01.png)